Image stitching: Keypoint detection

 Feature detection is necessary to automatically find correspondences between images.
 Robust correspondences are required in order to estimate the necessary transformation to align an image with the image it is being composited on.
 Corners, blobs, Harris corners, and differences of Gaussians of Harris corners are good features since they are repeatable and distinct.

 One of the first operators for interest point detection was developed by Hans Moravec in 1977 for his research involving the automatic navigation of a robot through a clustered environment.
 Moravec also defined the concept of "points of interest" in an image and concluded these interest points could be used to find matching regions in different images.
 The Moravec operator is considered to be a corner detector because it defines interest points as points where there are large intensity variations in all directions.
 This often is the case at corners.
 However, Moravec was not specifically interested in finding corners, just distinct regions in an image that could be used to register consecutive image frames.

 Harris and Stephens improved upon Moravec's corner detector by considering the differential of the corner score with respect to direction directly.
 They needed it as a processing step to build interpretations of a robot's environment based on image sequences.
 Like Moravec, they needed a method to match corresponding points in consecutive image frames, but were interested in tracking both corners and edges between frames.

-SIFT and SURF are recent key-point or interest point detector algorithms but a point to note is that SURF is patented and its commercial usage restricted.
+SIFT and SURF are recent key-point or interest point detector algorithms but a point to note is that SURF is patented and its commercial use restricted.
 Once a feature has been detected, a descriptor method like SIFT descriptor can be applied to later match them.